Modi urged to talk to Trump to prevent job losses of Indians holding H-1B visa

 H1B visa holders seek 180 instead of 60-day stay in US after job loss amidst layoffs

-"Time for the prime minister to ensure that our soft power of 'Namaste Trump' converts into fair treatment of H-1B visa holders in the US," Surjewala said, noting that the US has put Americans on a temporary paid leave or allowed them to work for reduced hours in the wake of the pandemic.
+"Time for the Prime Minister to ensure that our soft power of 'Namaste Trump' converts into fair treatment of H-1B visa holders in the US," Surjewala said, noting that the US has put Americans on a temporary paid leave or allowed them to work for reduced hours in the wake of the pandemic.

 But "the sword of H-1B visa job terminations" looms large over an estimated 75,000 Indians, with the United States giving them only a 60-day period to find a new job in case of a lay off, he said.

-"Time for the prime minister to rise to the occasion.
+"Time for the Prime Minister to rise to the occasion.
 We demand that the Modi government ensure the extension of post-job loss limit of H-1B Visa holder Indians to 180 days," Surjewala said.

 He said this will give them sufficient time to find another job when the situation improves.